Motorcycle Instructors Need Training Upgrades Too

 Like anything else, you’ve got to ensure your skills don’t expire and are up-to-date with training methods.

 Furthermore as an authority, one needs to be well versed with up and coming trends in motorcycle safety and instruction.
 As an example, ABS (Anti Lock Braking Systems) will be by 2017, mandatory on all motorcycles.
 ABS has existed for a number of years yet many instructors in North America have not yet tried ABS on a motorcycle.
 Quite the opposite when comparing to Europe where most have it on their motorcycles already!
 North America has a long way to go regarding training basics in most categories.
 And as my Dutch colleague Frits Lindeman, an expert in motorcycle accident causes stated- a decade ago the focus [in The Netherlands] was on skills.
 Now there’s a higher importance placed on risk assessment.
-It is recognized that most riders only ride as fast as their skill level permits.
+It is recognised that most riders only ride as fast as their skill level permits.
 When these skills are improved upon, it was discovered that this simply created faster riders.
-By evaluating riding techniques an instructor is now able to coach and teach the rider how to recognize the potential dangers surrounding them.
+By evaluating riding techniques an instructor is now able to coach and teach the rider how to recognise the potential dangers surrounding them.

 As a motorcycle instructor for over 25 years, I can assure you, those who are serious about the task are eternally evaluating, advancing and bringing to you better motorcycle management concepts.
 Better tactics and methods to ensure skill and security while you motor along and enjoy motorcycling!